openharmony/docs/en/application-dev/file-management/app-file-access.md

 ```

 > **NOTE**
 >
-> Close the stream that is no longer used in a timely manner. <br>Comply with the related programming specifications for **Stream** APIs in asynchronous mode and avoid mixed use of the APIs in synchronous mode and asynchronous mode. <br>The **Stream** APIs do not support concurrent read and write operations.
+> - Close the stream that is no longer used in a timely manner.
+> - Comply with the programming specifications for **Stream** APIs in asynchronous mode and avoid mixed use of the APIs in synchronous mode and asynchronous mode.
+> - The **Stream** APIs do not support concurrent read and write operations.

 ### Listing Files

-The following example demonstrates how to list files.
+The following example demonstrates how to list files that meet the specified conditions.

 ```ts
 // List files.